microsoft/pyright/docs/configuration.md

 **reportPrivateUsage** [boolean or string, optional]: Generate or suppress diagnostics for incorrect usage of private or protected variables or functions.
 Protected class members begin with a single underscore (“_”) and can be accessed only by subclasses.
 Private class members begin with a double underscore but do not end in a double underscore and can be accessed only within the declaring class.
 Variables and functions declared outside of a class are considered private if their names start with either a single or double underscore, and they cannot be accessed outside of the declaring module.
 The default value for this setting is 'none'.

+**reportPrivateImportUsage** [boolean or string, optional]: Generate or suppress diagnostics for use of a symbol from a "py.typed" module that is not meant to be exported from that module.
+The default value for this setting is 'error'.

 **reportConstantRedefinition** [boolean or string, optional]: Generate or suppress diagnostics for attempts to redefine variables whose names are all-caps with underscores and numerals.
 The default value for this setting is 'none'.

 **reportIncompatibleMethodOverride** [boolean or string, optional]: Generate or suppress diagnostics for methods that override a method of the same name in a base class in an incompatible manner (wrong number of parameters, incompatible parameter types, or incompatible return type).
 The default value for this setting is 'none'.